aruanurag/publicclouds/_posts/2021-04-03-AWS-Architect-Associate.md

 - Are ephemeral in nature so data goes away with EC2 instance.

 ### EFS _ Elastic File System
-- managed File System
+- Managed File System
-- Netwrok File System
+- Network File System
 - Can be shared by multiple instances
 - Expensive but pay only for the usage
 - Works with EC2 across multiple instances